What is colour blindness?

-Tests measure how well you recognize different colours.
+Tests can measure how well you recognize different colours.

 Because a colour vision problem can have a big impact on a person's life, it is important to detect the problem as early as possible.
 In children, colour vision problems can affect learning abilities and reading development.
 And colour vision problems may limit career choices that require you to tell colours apart.
 The Canadian Paediatric Society recommends eye examinations at all newborn and routine checkups.
-Children with a family history of inherited eye problems should see an ophthalmologist by the age of three months.footnote 1
+Vision screening is recommended for all children at least once before entering school, preferably between the ages of 3 and 5. footnote 1

 Inherited colour vision problems cannot be treated or corrected.